hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ![](images/open_bundle_definition.jpg)

 2. Right click the 'Bundle Definition' view and select 'New...' to startup Bundle definition wizard.
-You need give bundle definition a name  1�7**ZCONNBUN** 1�7 and change **bundle directory** the folder where you exported the bundle project under your USS folder.
+You need give bundle definition a name “**ZCONNBUN**” and change **bundle directory** the folder where you exported the bundle project under your USS folder.

 ![](images/zosbundle_wizard.jpg)